photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

-Open a terminal, go to the folder in which you saved the config file and run this command to start the server:
+Open a terminal and change to the directory in which the `docker-compose.yml` file has been saved.
+Use this command to start the server in the background and keep it running:

 ```
 docker-compose up -d
 ```

-Now open http://localhost:2342/ in a Web browser to see the user interface.
+Now open http://localhost:2342/ in a browser to see the Web UI.
 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
 You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
-A minimum length of 4 characters is required.
+Enabling [public mode](config-options.md) will disable authentication.

 !!! note ""
     It's not possible to **change the initial password** via `PHOTOPRISM_ADMIN_PASSWORD` after PhotoPrism has been started for the first time.
-You may run `docker-compose exec photoprism photoprism reset` in a terminal to reset your database for a clean start.
+The terminal command `docker-compose exec photoprism photoprism reset` will reset your database for a clean start.
+Ensure you're in the right directory and the container is running before using it.

+In case you can't connect, try starting the server without `-d` so that you see log messages for troubleshooting.
+PhotoPrism will report specific issues like bad folder permissions, or when it can't connect to the database.

-The port and other basic settings may be changed in `docker-compose.yml`.
+The server port and other basic settings may be changed in `docker-compose.yml` at any time.
-Remember to stop and re-create the container whenever configuration values have been changed:
+Remember to properly restart the container whenever it has been changed:

 ```
 docker-compose stop photoprism